RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/MachineLearning.md

 salient features, such as groups or clusters, and anomalies in a data stream.
 - Eg:- K-means Clusering,K-Nearest Neighbour,Principal Component Analysis,Anomaly Detection Algorithms
     - **Clustering**: It is the process of grouping instances together based on common features.
-    - **Anamoly Detection**: It is a process of identifying unexpected patterns ins data.
+    - **Anomaly Detection**: It is a process of identifying unexpected patterns ins data.
     - **Collaborative Filtering**: It is widely used in recommendation systems such as netflix,google to provide personalized recommendations to users based on their past behavior and preferences.

 - **Reinforcement Learning**:-It trains a model by interacting with it's environment & receiving feedback on the decision that it makes.